jamiemcstay/Project-1/README.md

 ### Website visitors

 - Are existing fans of the band.
-- Are visiting the website to learn more about the band and are potential fans.
+- Are visiting the website to learn more about the band or they are potential fans.
--  Want to be able to hear about tour schedule.
+- Want to be able to hear about the bands touring schedule.
 - Want to be to have access to the bands music.
 - Want updates on anything new that happens with the band.

 ### Musicians/Bands

--  Want to promote promote their music.
+-  Want to promote their music.
 -  Want to promote their touring schedules.
 -  Want to increase their fanbase and listener base.
 -  Want to keep vistors/fans updated in anything happening with the band.